trumpiter-max/Trumpiter-max.github.io/_security-wiki/network/03-Network-security.md

     - Passive: use information from system without affecting system resources.
 - Coutermeasure: prevent or mitigate, recovery effects of attacks.

+### Some types of attacks

-### Unauthorized Disclosure
+- Unauthorized disclosure:

   - Expose.
   - Interception.
   - Inference.
   - Intrusion.

-### Deception
+- Deception:

   - Masquerade.
   - Falsification.
   - Repudiation.

-### Disruption.
+- Disruption:

   - Incapacitation.
   - Corruption.
   - Obstruction.

-### Usurpation.
+- Usurpation:

   - Misappropriation.
   - Misuse.

+## Security design principles

+- **Economy of mechanism**: keep the design as simple and small as possible.
+- **Fail-safe defaults**: unless a subject is given explicit access to an object, it should be denied access to that object.
+- **Complete mediation**: requiring access requests to be mediated every time, to avoid authority being circumvented through multiple requests.
+- **Open design**: a system security shouldn't rely on the secrecy of its implementation.
+- **Separation of privilege**: requires multiple people to approve an action before it can be completed.
+- **Least privilege**: a security architecture should be designed so that each entity is granted the minimum system resources and authorizations.
+- **Least common mechanism**: mechanisms used to access resources should not be shared.
+- **Psychological acceptability**: security mechanisms should not make the resource more difficult to access than if the security mechanisms were not present.
+- **Isolation**: public access systems should be separated from critical resources (data, processes, etc.) to prevent disclosure or tampering.
+- **Encapsulation**: the protected system can only access the data object of the system and these processes can only be invoked from a domain entry point.
+- **Modularity**: the security mechanism must be generated as separate and protected modules and the security mechanism must be generated using the modular architecture.
+- **Layering**: use of multiple, overlapping protection approaches addressing the people, technology, and operational aspects of information systems
+- **Least astonishment**: should avoid surprising users (in an unpleasant way) at any cost.